Best debt investment options in India you never knew!

 4. Financial ratios

 To analyze a fund, you can utilize financial ratios such as the standard deviation, Sharpe ratio, alpha, and beta.
-Compared to a fund with lower beta and standard deviation, a greater beta and standard deviation fund are riskier.
+Compared to a fund with a lower beta and standard deviation, a greater beta and standard deviation fund are riskier.

 To find investments that offer larger returns for each additional unit of risk taken, search for funds that have a higher Sharpe ratio.